antonfirsov/docs/2020/09-Sep/DotNetLiveTV/dotnet-livetv.md

 ![Visual Studio Extensions with Mads](vs-extensions.png)

 ## More to come!
-Be sure to bookmark [live.dot.net](https://live.dot.net) as we are living streaming 5 days a week and adding even more new shows soon!
+Be sure to bookmark [live.dot.net](https://live.dot.net) as we are living streaming 5 days a week and adding even more shows soon!